JAQuent/noveltyVR/preparation/powerAnalysis.md

 The effect size most suitable to base our study on was immediate recall in Experiment 2, which was *d* = 0.94.
 I am going to use this to base my simulation of my design analysis on.
 It is also the one with the highest effect size.

 There are good reasons to choose free recall as the central measure for the novelty effect of VR.
-First, it is a straight forward test of memory performance that in contrast o qualitative memory, it has less theoretical assumptions than remember/recollection and it best suited for our paradigm.
+First, it is a straight forward test of memory performance as it has less theoretical assumptions than remember/recollection and it best suited for our paradigm.

 As a side note, it is also interesting to see that the effect size increased from delayed recognition compared to immediate recognition, which can be interpreted as evidence for consolidation.
 This is an argument for including delayed recognition to our design.